hashgraph/guardian/Methodology Library/CDM/CDM AMS-III.AR/readme.md

   - Registry (UNFCCC) - The United Nations Framework Convention on Climate Change (UNFCCC) serves as the registry for the CDM.
 They oversee the multiple workflow steps involved in the project's approval, including the verification and validation process by the VVB.
 The UNFCCC's approval is necessary for the project's successful registration and issuance of CER tokens.  )

 ### Important Documents & Schemas

-Methodological Tool 07- Tool to calculate the emission factor for an electricity system

-Methodological Tool 19- Demonstration of additionality of microscale project activities

-Methodological Tool 21- Demonstration of additionality of small-scale project activities

-Methodological Tool 33- Default values for common parameters

 Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.